 - Score: 3-3

-Newcastle have been reformed under the moneyed owners who bought the club and appointed Eddie Howe as their new manager.
-Newcastle appointed Eddie Howe as their new manager and the youngster, who has experience of taking Bournemouth from the Third Division to the Premier League, was looking for his first win in the Premier League, but the result was a 3-3 draw.
-The result was a 3-3 draw, so the first win will have to wait until the next round.
+Newcastle, which is undergoing a reformation under the moneyed owners who bought the club, appointed Eddie Howe as the new manager.
+Newcastle appointed Eddie Howe as their new manager, and the young manager, who has experience in promoting Bournemouth from the third division to the Premier League, tried to win his first Premier League game, but the result was a 3-3 draw.
+However, the result was a 3-3 draw, and their first win will have to wait until the next game.

 - Venue: Carrow Road